Everything you need to know about authoritative leadership

 An authoritative leader has unique strengths and characteristics that allow them to foster company growth.
 Knowing the characteristics and benefits of authoritative leadership is essential to determine if this style is best for you.
 This article will describe everything about authoritative leadership before implementing a leadership style.

-Authoritative leadership is a leadership style that takes a hands-on approach to guide an organization and its employees.
-Authoritative leaders act as mentors for their employees and work to inspire the team.
-Often referred to as visionary, authoritative leaders encourage employees to follow their lead and guide them toward success.
+Authoritative leadership, not to be confused with authoritarian leadership is a leadership style that takes a hands-on approach to guide an organization and its employees.
+Authoritative leaders act as mentors for their employees and work to inspire their teams.
+Often referred to as visionary, authoritative leaders take the lead and encourage their employees to follow, guiding their teams them toward collective success.

-Authoritative leaders are vastly different from leaders who take on an authoritarian attitude.
-While authoritative leadership is hands-on, the leader charts a course and encourages their employees to follow and grow along with them.
+Authoritative leadership is hands-on, the leader charts a course and encourages their employees to follow and grow along with them.

 Authoritative leaders motivate their teams to do their best and ensure that employees have a clear direction in work, along with offering guidance for those uncertain of their performance.
 Authoritative leaders offer feedback that is motivating rather than overly-harsh criticism.